Mental Health Blogs

 Recognizing the Signs of Mental Health Relapse

-• A state of constant anxiety: to be more specific, anxiety is a feeling everyone experiences but if it is consistent it’s time to check in with your doctor.
+• Constant anxiety: Anxiety is a feeling everyone experiences, but if it is consistent and disturbing your life, it's time to check in with your doctor.

-• Changes in appetite: Increased appetite or decreased appetite can signal that something might be a little off.
+• Changes in appetite: Increased appetite or decreased appetite over several days can signal that something is out of whack.

-• Difficulty communicating with others: a desire to spend more time alone.
+• Difficulty communicating with others: a desire to spend more time alone or the feeling that you just don't want to talk.

-• Agitation: this symptom, along with anxiety, is something that frightens me but letsme know it’s time to check in with my mental health care team.
+• Agitation: When anxiety comes out through my body, I know it's time to check in with my mental health care team.

-The list is extensive, but if you can understand what symptoms are signs of mood change and which are positive reactions to a negative or positive life change, change is not so scary.
-Educate yourself on your illness.
+A proper list would be more extensive, but if you can understand what symptoms are signs of mood change and which are reactions to a negative or positive life change, the symptoms are not so scary.
+Educate yourself on your illness and pay attention to your mood even when you feel good.

 Let’s look at a couple examples: